Preference-based Online Learning with Dueling Bandits: A Survey: Further Extensions

-Further, by making use of the concept of decoys, the authors show that \Algo{UnchainedBandits} can recover the exact set $ \mathcal{P} $, incurring regret that is comparable to the former one---except for an extra term due to the regret incurred by the use of decoys---with a sample complexity that is upper bounded by $ \bigO ( K \text{\textbf{width}}(S) \log(NK^2/\delta)/\Delta^2 ) $, where $ N $ is a positive integer related to a weaker form of distinguishability and $ \Delta $ is a parameter of the decoys.
-The concept of decoys is an idea inspired by works from social psychology, intended to force an agent towards a specific good by presenting her a choice between the targeted good and a degraded version of it.
+Further, by making use of the concept of decoys, the authors show that \Algo{UnchainedBandits} can recover the exact set $ \mathcal{P} $, incurring regret that is comparable to the former one---except for an extra term due to the regret incurred by the use of decoys---with a sample complexity that is upper bounded by $ \bigO ( K \text{width}(S) \log(NK^2/\delta)/\Delta^2 ) $, where $ N $ is a positive integer related to a weaker form of distinguishability and $ \Delta $ is a parameter of the decoys.
+The concept of decoys is an idea inspired by works from social sciences and psychology, intended to force a decision maker to choose a specific option (the target option) by presenting her/him a choice between the target option and another option dominated by the latter in specific aspects (the decoy option).

-\subsection{Graphical dueling bandits}
+\subsection{Graphical Dueling Bandits}

 \citet{DiGeMa11} consider the bandit problem over a graph, the structure of which defines the set of possible comparisons.
-More specifically, they assume that there is an inherent and unknown value per node, and that the graph describes the allowed comparisons: two nodes are connected by an edge if they can be compared by a single query.
-Such a query returns a random number, the distribution of which depends on the difference between the values of the two nodes.
-Thus, unlike the traditional dueling bandit setup, the topology is not a complete graph, and non-adjacent nodes can only be compared indirectly by sampling all the edges on a path between them.
+More specifically, they assume that there is an inherent and unknown value per node (arm), and that the graph describes the allowed comparisons: two nodes are connected by an edge if they can be dueled with each other.
+Such a duel returns a random number in $[-1,1]$, the expected value of which is the difference between the values of the two nodes.
+Thus, unlike the traditional dueling bandits setup, the topology is not a complete graph, and non-adjacent nodes can only be compared indirectly by sampling all the edges along a path connecting them.
+Further, the learner receives feedback in the form of a numerical value.

-The authors consider different topologies and focus on the sample complexity for finding the optimal arm in the PAC setting.
-They provide algorithms that construct estimates of edge reward differences, and combine these estimates into a node selection procedure, together with their sample complexities, in the case when the edges are bounded.
-For the linear topology, in which each node is comparable to at most two other nodes, they present an algorithm that samples all edges, computes the empirical mean of each edge, and finds the highest edge based on these statistics.
+The authors consider different topologies and focus on the sample complexity for finding the optimal arm (largest latent value) in the PAC setting.
+For the linear topology, in which each node is comparable to at most two other nodes, they present an algorithm that samples all edges, computes the empirical mean of each edge, and based on these statistics, assigns a value to each node reflecting its alleged optimality.
 The sample complexity is $ \bigO(\frac{K^2}{\max \{ \epsilon, u\}^2} \log(\frac{1}{\delta})) $, where $ u $ is the difference between the node with the highest value and the node with the second highest value.